TrueParrot/varsity/Miscellaneous/httpcodes.md

-# The HTTP Codes in IBM Community.
+# The HTTP Codes in Varsity 4.0.
 These are usually memes or relevant to current server events.

 ## The List